Denver’s airport is piloting a TSA reservation app to ensure social distancing

 The Denver airport is calling on passengers to help test out the pilot program, saying on Twitter that the reservations system and app are “for folks who might be high risk or want a little more confidence as they move through security and to their gate.”
 It also notes in a tweet that the optional program is not intended to replace standard security processes in the future.

-Some people raised concerns about non-VeriFLY airport trains becoming more crowded because others are being reserved for the program.
-The airport said that it has “increased the number and frequency of trains to meet capacity without the VeriFly train car."
+Some people raised concerns about non-VeriFly airport trains becoming more crowded because others are being reserved for the program.
+The airport said that it has “increased the number and frequency of trains to meet capacity without the VeriFly train car.”

-VeriFly is only offered in Denver, and the airport did not immediately respond to requests for comment about its potential to expand to other U.S. airports.
+VeriFly is offered only in Denver, but the airport says it has potential to expand to other U.S. airports.
+Daon, the biometrics company that created the program for Denver International, “has the opportunity to market VeriFly to other airports" and has already received interest from others.

 Read more: